Teacher Incentive Allotment

 Districts have the option to locally develop or identify a system for designating high-performing teachers as Recognized, Exemplary, or Master.
 Districts that employ teachers with designations can receive up to $32,000 per year in TIA funding, per designated teacher, based on the campus’ economic need and/or rural status.
 Teachers with National Board Certification may be eligible to earn an automatic Recognized designation regardless of whether the district in which the teacher works is participating in TIA.

-The University Academy intends on submitting our application to establish a locally developed system for designating high-performing teachers for Cohort E in Spring 2022, with data captured 2022-2023.
-If approved, we would be notified of awarded teacher designations in April of 2024.
+The University Academy Curriculum Team worked to develop performance rubrics for each designation with the help of focus groups, stakeholder input, and a TIA consultant.
+The 2021-2022 served as the pilot year to ensure data validation.
+The charter submitted our application to establish a locally developed system for designating high-performing teachers for Cohort E in Spring 2022.
+The application has been approved and 2022-2023 will serve as the data capture year, with our first submission due in Fall 2023.
+If approved, we will be notified of awarded teacher designations in April of 2024.
 Payments would flow to teachers in June 2024, with the district receiving the reimbursement funds in Fall 2024..

 Information will be posted to this page as the District's TIA Plan progresses.